ufpathlabs/covid_19_pool_testing_middleware/README.md

 	- xlrd     (>= 1.2.0)

 ### Environment ###
-* This program can simply be run on any environment having the above prerequisites installed.
+* This program can be run on any environment having the above prerequisites installed.
 However to run batch jobs or to automate the process via cronjobs, Linux environment is preferred.

 ### What do the input files mean? ###
 * Hamilton_SAMPLE_POOL_MAP.xlsx